garussell/PresentMind-API/README.md

 In lieu of a front-end, I use the following curl command in the terminal to receive a Bearer token.
 The front-end application with have the responsibility to send a request to Auth0 to receive the `access_token`, which will be necessary to authenticate retrieval of data from this API:

-Note: Auth0 will provide this command with your client_id and client_secret when you create an account with them.
-Here, they are stored in `.env`.
+Note: Auth0 will provide this command with your specific client_id and client_secret dynamically added when you create an account with them.
+Here, my keys are stored in `.env`.

 ```
 curl --request POST \